You can launch JDeveloper in one of the following ways:

 By double-clicking the JDeveloper executable in the home directory of the JDeveloper installation

-From the command line or a shortcut using the following command: <JDev Home>\jdev\bin\jdev.exe
+From the command line or a shortcut with the following command: <JDev Home>\jdev\bin\jdev.exe

-Another flag that you can use when you launch JDeveloper is –noreopen, which prevents JDeveloper from opening all the editor windows that were open the last time you closed JDeveloper.
-This can reduce JDeveloper’s startup time.
+Another flag that you can use when launching JDeveloper is –noreopen, which prevents JDeveloper from opening all the editor windows that were open the last time you closed JDeveloper.
+This can improve JDeveloper’s startup time.